simonalford42/basketball_yolov7/readme.md

  `curl -L https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7-w6-pose.pt -o yolov7-w6-pose.pt`

 # Usage
 This is a tool to estimate shooting form consistency.
 The consistency score is given out of 100.
-Perfect consistency i s100, and perfect inconsistency is 0.
+Perfect consistency is 100, and perfect inconsistency is 0.
 In theory, worse than zero is also possible.
 The steps are
 1. Pass in a video
 2. Indicate the first frame of the first shot, and optionally the number of shots taken.
 3. Receive an estimate of shooting consistency.